vultisig/recipes/docs/metarules.md

 ## Overview

-Vultisig's policy engine supports two rule types that govern how plugins interact with blockchain networks:
+Vultisig's policy engine supports two rule types that govern how apps interact with blockchain networks:

 - **MetaRules**: High-level, chain-agnostic abstractions automatically mapped to specific implementations.
 - **Direct Rules**: Low-level, protocol-specific rules that strictly follow blockchain or contract semantics.

-All plugin transactions must comply with these rules and be approved by the Verifier before signing.
+All app transactions must comply with these rules and be approved by the Verifier before signing.

 ***